yenrenART/fxhash-canvas-template/README.md

 Note that, the total weight of possible values of a feature must always be 100%.

+As a side note, rarities and features are not a must.
+You are free to use them or not.

 ## functions.js
 This file is used for general helper functions to simplify things, which you may or may not need depending on your project.